shorebirdtech/handbook/ceo.md

 ## Managing me
-* I work out of my inbox, so short emails are best (rather than chats or doc comments) if you need something from me.
-Chat is fine if it’s urgent.
+* I work out of my inbox, so short emails are best (rather than chats or doc comments) if you need something from me that will take more than a few minutes (e.g. Eric can you please sign a contract for this service, etc.).
+Chat is great if it's short or immediate.  @ me on chat if it’s urgent.
 * My calendly is widely shared and open for others to use to get on my schedule.
+  Those at Shorebird have direct access (and currently full visibility of) my calendar.

 ## On meetings
 * We're a small company, so we shouldn't have many/any internal meetings yet.